Maksim1990/Golang_CRUD_App_with_MySQL/README.md

 # Golang_CRUD_App_with_MySQL
-Golcang CRUD and Authentification application with MySQL database connection
+Golcang CRUD and Authentification application with MySQL database connection.
+Based on main functionality of [Gin](https://gin-gonic.com/) framework

 ### How To Run